ThePieMonster/Files/XDebug.md

 Follow the below guide for installing the Visual Studio Code extension "PHP Debug" https://stackify.com/php-debugging-guide/

-Create a test site in XAMPP and create a indix.php file with the below code
+Create a test site in XAMPP and create a index.php file with the below code
 ```php
 <?php
 	phpinfo();